-When thinking about studying abroad, a big concern students and their parents have is safety.
+When thinking about staying safe while studying abroad, a big concern students and their parents have is safety.
 In our world of sensationalistic media and 24 hour cable news coverage, it is understandable that new travelers feel some fear when preparing for a trip abroad.
-The reality is, a lot of safety concerns lack real truth.
-To clear the air about international education programs, below we have outlined some of the most commonly held fears and safety myths about study abroad, to overthrow these myths once and for all.
+The reality is, a lot of safety concerns lack real truth, and there are many ways to stay safe while studying abroad.
+To clear the air, below we have outlined some of the most commonly held fears and study abroad safety myths—the study abroad tips and advice needed to quell your concerns.

 This is by far the number one fear not only in international education, but in travel as a whole.
 In order to break it down, there are a few points to consider.
 For one, the U.S. actually has one of the highest violent crime rates in the world.
 Other countries also prioritize domestic security to a higher degree than the U.S., and police forces are quite often more present internationally than they are through the U.S. Additionally, most countries outside of the U.S. have very strict regulations on firearms and other weapons.